PennyLaneAI/pennylane-rigetti/doc/devices/qvm_and_quilc_server_configuration.rst

 .. note::

-    If using the downloadable Forest SDK with the default server configurations for the QVM and the Quil compiler (i.e., you launch them with the commands ``qvm -S`` and ``quilc -R``), then no special configuration is needed.
+    If using the downloadable Rigetti SDK with the default server configurations for the QVM and the Quil compiler (i.e., you launch them with the commands ``qvm -S`` and ``quilc -R``), then no special configuration is needed.
     If using a non-default port or host for either of the servers, see the